 The prices of dentures vary depending on the materials used and the type of dentures you opt for.

-While you can get a cheap quality denture at around $300 in the U.S., if you are looking for better quality and materials, the cost can go up as high as $5,000.
+While you can get a cheap quality denture at around $3000 in the US, if you are looking for better quality and materials, the cost can go up as high as $10,000.

 |Denture Type||Thailand||New Zealand||Australia|

 Dental tourists from Australia and New Zealand head to Thailand to get their budget dentures.

 Thailand is a great option for those of you looking to get cheap dentures.